dkvz/dkvz-blog-2025/README.md

 - We should make dark mode preference work without JS by adding the relevant media query and duplicating a bunch of styles and variables
 - Delete the fake article I created at some point from the backend using the delete endpoint
 - I think that's fine but loading to the very end of articles or shorts on the index leads to the button showing the spinner but not adding any article and not showing that it's the end of it
-- Test if videos actually work in prod
 - Add some error message when the API is down on the index page

 ## Running the project